tlogan/ERST/README.md

 ### TODO
+- possibly add rule for variable on both sides and one side is frozen.
-- fix regressions according to failing tests, e.g. even_list subs nat_list
+- fix regressions according to failing tests
 - develop examples with interesting semantics and test type inference
     - inferring max
     - encode fibonacci as an example to motivate 2-induction and test k-induction.